-The Group is also exposed to fair value interest rate risk in relation to fixed-rate restricted bank deposits, fixed-rate pledged bank deposits and fixed-rate bank borrowings (see Notes 24 and 26 respectively for details).
-The Group aims to keep the bank deposits and bank borrowings at variable rates.
+The Group is exposed to cash flow interest rate risks in relation to other investments, bank balances and variable-rate bank borrowings (see Notes 19, 24 and 26 respectively for details).
+The Group is also exposed to fair value interest rate risk in relation to fixed-rate restricted/pledged bank deposits and fixed-rate bank deposits and borrowings (see Notes 24 and 26 respectively for details).

+It is the Group's policy to keep its borrowings at floating rate of interests so as to minimise the fair value interest rate risk.
 The Group currently does not have an interest rate hedging policy.
 However, management monitors interest rate exposure on going basis and will consider hedging significant interest rate exposure should the need arise.

+The Group's exposures to interest rates on financial liabilities are detailed in the liquidity risk management section of this note.
 The Group's cash flow interest rate risk is mainly concentrated on the fluctuation of LIBOR.